vmware/captive-web-view/forAndroid/readme.md

         return Object.assign(command, {"confirm": "Demonstration"});
     };

-net::ERR_CACHE_MISS means you don't have the Android uses Internet permission.
+net::ERR_CACHE_MISS means you don't have the Android uses internet permission.
 TOTH: https://stackoverflow.com/a/35294446/7657675

 How to resolve errors with the Java version, like this one.